-All non-current tangible assets are subsequently valued at fair value.
-Where the cost at the time of acquisition is less than \$1.5 million (\$1.5 million, 2019-20) and the estimated useful life of the asset is less than 3 years, its cost less accumulated depreciation is considered to represent its fair value (deemed fair value) and no revaluation is performed.
+All non-current tangible assets are subsequently measured at fair value.
+Where the cost at the time of acquisition is less than \$1.5 million (\$1.5 million, 2020-21) or the estimated useful life of the asset is less than 3 years, its cost less accumulated depreciation is considered to represent its fair value (deemed fair value) and no revaluation is performed.